Manikanta0007/Statistical-Data-Visualization-followed-by-diagnosis-on-Breast-Cancer-/README.md

-# Statistical Data Visualization followed by diagnosis of Breast Cancer-
+# Statistical Data Visualization followed by diagnosis of Breast Cancer

 •	Performed feature selection & feature extraction methods including PCA to find the best features by following EDA.